The Book In Three Or More Sentences:

 Instead of releasing the emotions after we end a certain relationship, we carry them around, like a pet.
 This prevents us from truly connecting with others.

 Lesson #3: Believe, Behave, Become

-The same techniques are the stepping stones to achieve pretty much everything valuable your life.
-Believe in your Dreams.
+The same techniques are the stepping stones to achieve pretty much everything valuable in your life.
+Believe in your dreams.
 Behave in a way that will help you make them real.
 Become the person you wish.

 Tell your story, no to your wife nor to your mother, but to yourself.
-It’s a great way to see what you’ve done, achieved, messed, failed, who you’ve hurt and disappointed.
+It’s a great way to see what you’ve done, achieved, messed up, failed, who you’ve hurt and disappointed.

 Aside from the promotions, your new phone, the new car, clothes, friends, and the other “nice to have” things you are actively sharing on your social media, there are others, much worse things that have happened in your life.
 Seriously shitty things.
 Stuff you hide and avoid speaking about.

 However, no matter how horrible, disgusting, or shameful they are, these things made you who you are, currently.
 Listing everything, chronologically, will eventually help you find your real path, solve your current problems, save your relationship, even save your life.

 It’s a great idea to come clean to yourself.
 Start your story from your birthday, go through the things you’ve enjoyed doing (didn’t enjoy) while you were young and continue till what you are currently doing in the present days.
 This simple act will help you know yourself, better.

 Lesson #5: How To Maintain A Healthy Relationship